nietras/nietras.github.io/_posts/2021-10-09-worlds-smallest-csharp-program.md

 ```csharp
 await 1;
 ```
-Need to dispose with using:
+Need to dispose with using (9 characters):
 ```csharp
 using(D);
 ```